 Then look at the things in your past that made you happy; like a new relationship, a new job, doing what you love to do, being in nature, service to others, following a healthy diet, and exercise routine.
 These all make you happy.
 You look back at yourself a year ago or five years ago when you followed a new healthy lifestyle, then you look at yourself now in the mirror and it makes you happy.
 It certainly wasn’t always pleasurable along the way.
 You sacrificed, you worked hard, you endured sore muscles, but you are happy with the results.

-- Most people have been living a life of instant gratification, don’t let that be you.
+Most people have been living a counterfeit life of instant gratification, don’t let that be you.

-Happiness comes when you are true to yourself.
+Happiness comes when you are true to yourself – it’s the byproduct.

 HOW IT WORKS: Many people were leading counterfeit lives, a life of instant gratification .. then came 2020.
 This year has exposed more fakes than any previous year and still has another four months to go.
 The Guides have been pointing you in a new direction for years and now you are beginning to see what they have seen all along.
 This is just the beginning.